metal-stack/docs/docs/src/proposals/index.md

 - InProgress
 - Completed

-Once a proposal was accepted, a issue should be raised and the implementation should be done in a seperate PR.
+Once a proposal was accepted, an issue should be raised and the implementation should be done in a separate PR.

 | Name                     | Description                                     | State            | Issue     | PR      |
 |:------------------------ |:----------------------------------------------- |:----------------:|:---------:|:-------:|